Showing posts sorted by relevance for query thrust. Sort by date Show all posts

 One for the collection?

-In the not-too-distant future, everything will be impossibly expensive with jobs becoming scarce and no decent opportunities for the majority of us (now that's quite a scary prediction).
-Perhaps we should quickly move on?
-Thankfully, there is the prospect of joining the Roto-Raiders who pilot huge tanks through dangerous caverns all for a lucrative reward.
+In the not-too-distant future, everything will be impossibly expensive.
+Jobs becoming scarce with no opportunities for the majority of us (now that's a surreal and scary prediction).
+Hmm, perhaps we should quickly move on?
+Anyhow, there is the prospect of joining the Roto-Raiders who pilot huge tanks through dangerous caverns for a lucrative reward.
 Only the brave need apply because the missions are deadly.
-Dare you sign up?
-Of course, we do so count me in!

 Yeah, it's hardly in perfect condition but it's pretty good and I like the design too.